shenmishajing/lightning_template/README.md

 ### Create models and datasets

-Like [pytorch lightning](https://pytorch-lightning.readthedocs.io/en/stable/), we use LightningModule to implement the model and train, val, and test loop, and use LightningDataModule to implement dataset and dataloaders, for detail, see [model doc](docs/core/model.md) and [dataset doc](docs/core/dataset.md)
+Similar to [pytorch lightning](https://pytorch-lightning.readthedocs.io/en/stable/), we use LightningModule to implement the model and train, val, and test loop, and use LightningDataModule to implement dataset and dataloaders, for details, see [model doc](docs/core/model.md) and [dataset doc](docs/core/dataset.md)

 ### Config optimizers and lr schedulers